ManWhoOwns5Ovens/HorseRaceSimulator/README.md

 - To run Part 1
 - (1) Open a terminal e.g. the Windows cmd
 - (2) Run the following commands:
-- javac Race.java
+- javac App.java
-- java Race
+- java App
 - (3) If certain characters are displayed as "?" follow the next steps
 - (4) Navigate to "Language Settings"
 - (5) Access "Administrative Language Settings"